john-aws/docs/articles/integrations/aws/tokens.md

 ---
-description: How to call AWS APIs and Resources Using Tokens
+description: How to call AWS Service APIs Securely Using Tokens
 toc: true
 topics:
   - integrations